MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/Presentat-netflix-app-sdrm-machines-hitting-one-or-more-media-engine-errors.md

 ms.date: 07/15/2022
 ---

-# PresentAt on Netflix app (Software Digital Rights Management) where the % of machines hit one or more media engine errors
+#  Percent of machines using PresentAt on Netflix app (Software Digital Rights Management) that hit one or more media engine errors

 ## Description